 AASM Consensus Statements and Consensus Papers are developed by a panel of experts using a modified RAND Appropriateness Method consensus process, when little direct evidence is available.
 Consensus Statements provide a concise explanation of the panel’s position on a narrow topic of interest.
 Consensus Papers provide a more complete accounting of consensus conference proceedings, the evidence that was reviewed and any key discussion points that led to the final consensus

-Promoting high-quality care in sleep medicine has always been a focus of the American Academy of Sleep Medicine (AASM), which accredited the first sleep center in 1977 and began developing evidence-based practice standards about 25 years ago.
+Promoting high-quality care in sleep medicine has always been a focus of the AASM, which accredited the first sleep center in 1977 and began developing evidence-based practice standards about 25 years ago.
 Today more than 2,500 AASM accredited sleep disorders centers across the U.S. are providing exceptional care for people who suffer from a chronic sleep disease.
 In keeping with its mission of promoting high-quality care, the AASM has developed quality measures for assessment and management of common sleep disorders.